 The purpose of an international preliminary examination1 is to formulate a preliminary and non-binding opinion as to whether the invention claimed appears to be novel, to involve an inventive step, and to be industrially applicable2.
 For the purposes of the examination, a claimed invention is considered novel if it is not anticipated by the prior art3, and it is considered to involve an inventive step if, having regard to the prior art, it is not at its priority date obvious to a person skilled in the art4.
-A claimed invention is considered to be industrially applicable if it can
+A claimed

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.